zaidiabbas123/ShopsyEcommerce/README.md

 ## Introduction

 Shopsy is a eCommerce application made using React and Redux.
-The aim of the project is to prove the proficiency in react based technologies and my love for react.

 ## Screenshots